myz540/myz540.github.io/_posts/2020-05-27-tvp-innovation-2-1-1-allin.md

 <h2> Shoutouts and Disclaimers </h2>

-Before I get into the build, I want to provide a quick shout out to [Terran Craft][terran-craft], and its author/maintainer, Max Yu.
+Before I get into the build, I want to provide a quick shout out to [Terran Craft][terran-craft], and its author/maintainer, Max.
 As a Starcraft player and a Terran main, I enjoy his thoughtful commentary and analysis on the game from the Terran perspective.
 He offers insight into builds and the current state of the meta game.